isabella232/sabnzbd-copy/Readme.md

 The largest file will be copied depending on the configuration.

-You can configure where movies and tv shows will be copied
+You can configure where this file will be copied depending on category and regex patterns

 # Installtion